meltyourface/blank/posts/Indian-techniques-for-harnessing-life-force/Invoking-Ishta-Devatas-Through-Ancient-Vedic-Ritual/index.md

 ## Invocation of the Ishta Devatas through Ancient Vedic Rituals

-Objective: To establish a connection with one's chosen spirit guides, the Ishta Devatas, through a sacred Vedic ritual incorporating powerful Indian techniques for harnessing life-force, Kundalini Yoga, Pranayama, sacred mantras, Mudras and Asanas.
+**Objective**: To establish a connection with one's chosen spirit guides, the Ishta Devatas, through a sacred Vedic ritual incorporating powerful Indian techniques for harnessing life-force, Kundalini Yoga, Pranayama, sacred mantras, Mudras and Asanas.

 Materials needed:
 1. Sacred space or altar